Fatumayattani/lore/README.md

 # Lore: Collaborative Storytelling on Avalanche L1

-## 🌟 Project Overview
-Lore is an experimental blockchain that transforms transactions into collaborative art.
-Built as an Avalanche L1 subnet, it enables users to:
-- Contribute story lines through paid transactions (LOR tokens)
-- Create permanent, immutable narratives stored on-chain
-- Participate in community-driven storytelling economics
+Lore is a blockchain built as an Avalanche L1 subnet that transforms transactions into collaborative art.
+It allows users to contribute storylines through paid transactions using LOR tokens, create permanent and immutable narratives stored directly on-chain, and participate in a community-driven storytelling economy.

 **Core Features**
 ✅ EVM-compatible blockchain using Subnet-EVM